 New Thought: I am so angry.
 I am devastated.
 I am scared.
+I know that this emotional pain makes it difficult to be rational, so I will work on that and separate it from the process.
 I need to learn as much as I can about all of my options.
-I want to prepare so that I can participate in this process and make really smart, informed decisions about how to move forward and effectively complete the process.
-I am just going to take this one day at at a time.
+I want to prepare so that I can make smart, informed decisions about how to move forward.
 We will always have a past together and now we have to chart a new future for both of us.

 Old Thought: He/she met with a lawyer!
 Oh no!
 That means he/she is going to file and take advantage of me; he/she is going to manipulate the situation and hurt me.

 New Thought: He/she met with a lawyer.
 Oh good.
 I am so glad he/she is learning about the process, how the law applies and how we should move forward as a family.
-I will get some advice, too and then we will both be able to deal with all of this at the same level and with the help of professionals.
+I will get some advice, too and then we will both be able to work together and with professionals to make good decisions.

-Old Thought: I have been completely in charge of all our money and it is going to stay that way.
-He/she will never really understand it, so I am going to just give him/her what they need because they will never really know and even if they had some of the money, they will not manage it well.
+Old Thought: I have been completely in charge of our money and it is going to stay that way.
+I am going to give him/her what they need.
+I earned it, it is mine, and I am not going to give him/her half to just make bad decisions.

 Old Thought: I despise my spouse and intend to cause them as much emotional pain as possible.
 They will pay for what they have done.